DavidDadd/Dogecoin_Protector/README.md

 **Q4:** Does the application steal my cryptocurrency?

 **A4:** Certainly not.
 The application is designed with your security in mind; it does not have the capability to access your pin code or the seed phrase of your cold wallet.
-Its function is solely to generate and retrieve a random pin code, giving you complete discretion to alter it as you see fit.
+Its function is solely to generate and retrieve a random pin/passphrase, giving you complete discretion to alter it as you see fit.

 **Q5:** What are the consequences of deleting the chain.txt file created by the application?